StarRocks/starrocks/docs/sql-reference/sql-statements/Administration/ALTER SYSTEM.md

   You can check the status of the new Observer FE by executing `SHOW PROC '/frontends'\G`.

-- Drop an Observer FE。
+- Drop an Observer FE.

   ```SQL
   ALTER SYSTEM DROP OBSERVER "<fe_host>:<edit_log_port>"[, ...]